ryantd42/NY-Legislative-Git/2023/A896B-2023/bill.md

- parent of the child revokes a consent to the adoption of such child  and such  revocation  is opposed or in any adoption or custody proceeding if it determines that assignment of counsel in such cases  is  mandated  by the  constitution  of  this state or of the United States, the court may assign counsel to represent such person if it is satisfied  that  he  is financially unable to obtain counsel.
-Upon an appeal taken from an order
+ parent of the child revokes a consent to the adoption of such child  and such  revocation  is opposed or in any adoption or custody proceeding if it determines that assignment of counsel in such cases  is  mandated  by

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00243-03-3
+  LBD00243-04-4
- A. 896--A  2
+ A. 896--B  2

- entered  in  any such proceeding, the appellate court may assign counsel to represent such person upon the appeal if it is satisfied that  he  is financially unable to obtain counsel.
+ the  constitution  of  this state or of the United States, the court may assign counsel to represent such person if it is satisfied  that  he  is financially unable to obtain counsel.
+Upon an appeal taken from an order entered  in  any such proceeding, the appellate court may assign counsel to represent such person upon the appeal if it is satisfied that  he  is financially unable to obtain counsel.
   §  2.
-Subdivision 4 of section 35 of the judiciary law, as amended by chapter 706 of the laws of 1975 and as renumbered by chapter 315 of  the laws of 1985, is amended to read as follows:
+Subdivision 4 of section 35 of the judiciary law, as amended by section 3 of part GG of chapter 56 of the laws of 2023,  is  amended  to read as follows:
-  4. In any proceeding described in paragraph (a) of subdivision one of this section, when a person is alleged  to  be  mentally  ill,  mentally defective or a [narcotic addict] PERSON WITH SUBSTANCE USE DISORDER, the court  which  ordered  the hearing may appoint no more than two psychia- trists, certified psychologists or physicians to examine and testify  at the  hearing upon the condition of such person.
-A psychiatrist, psychol- ogist or physician so appointed shall, upon completion of his  services, receive  reimbursement  for  expenses reasonably incurred and reasonable compensation for such services, to be fixed by the court.
-Such  compen- sation  shall  not  exceed  two  hundred  dollars  if  one psychiatrist, psychologist or physician is appointed, or an  aggregate  sum  of  three hundred  dollars  if  two psychiatrists, psychologists or physicians are appointed, except that in  extraordinary  circumstances  the  court  may provide for compensation in excess of the foregoing limits.
+  4. In  any  proceeding described in paragraph a of subdivision one of this section, when a person is alleged  to  be  mentally  ill,  mentally defective or a [narcotic addict] PERSON WITH SUBSTANCE USE DISORDER, the court  which  ordered  the hearing may appoint no more than two psychia- trists, certified psychologists or physicians to examine and testify  at the  hearing upon the condition of such person.
+A psychiatrist, psychol- ogist  or  physician  so  appointed  shall,  upon  completion  of  their services,  receive  reimbursement  for  expenses reasonably incurred and reasonable compensation for such services, to be  fixed  by  the  court.
+ Such  compensation  shall not exceed three thousand dollars, except that in extraordinary circumstances the court may provide for compensation in excess of the foregoing limits.
   § 3.
 Paragraph (i) of subdivision (b) of section 32.05 of  the  mental hygiene law, as amended by section 3 of part Z of chapter 57 of the laws of 2019, is amended to read as follows:
   (i)  Methadone,  or  such other controlled substance designated by the commissioner of health as appropriate for such use, may be  administered to  [an  addict]  A  PERSON  WITH  SUBSTANCE USE DISORDER, as defined in section thirty-three hundred two of the public health law, by individual physicians, groups of physicians and public or private  medical  facili- ties  certified  pursuant to article twenty-eight or thirty-three of the public health law as part of a chemical  dependence  program  which  has been  issued  an  operating  certificate by the commissioner pursuant to subdivision (b) of section 32.09 of  this  article,  provided,  however, that  such administration must be done in accordance with all applicable federal and state laws and regulations.
 Individual physicians or  groups of  physicians  who have obtained authorization from the federal govern- ment to administer buprenorphine to [addicts] PEOPLE WITH SUBSTANCE  USE DISORDER  may  do so without obtaining an operating certificate from the commissioner.
   § 4.
 Paragraph 5 of subdivision (b) of section  32.09  of  the  mental
  hygiene  law, as added by chapter 558 of the laws of 1999, is amended to read as follows:
   5. the applicant will establish procedures to effectively implement  a detoxification  program  to  further  relieve  [addicts]  PEOPLE  WITH SUBSTANCE USE DISORDER from dependence  upon  methadone  or  such  other controlled  substances  prescribed  for treatment in subject maintenance programs.
   § 5.
 Subdivision 1 of section  3302  of  the  public  health  law,  as
  amended  by  chapter  92  of  the  laws  of  2021, is amended to read as
  follows:
   1. ["Addict"] "PERSON WITH SUBSTANCE USE DISORDER" means a person  who habitually  uses a controlled substance for a non-legitimate or unlawful use, and who by reason of such use is dependent thereon.
   § 6.
 Subdivision 1 of section 3331 of the public health law, as  added by chapter 878 of the laws of 1972, is amended to read as follows:
+ A. 896--B  3

-  1. Except as provided in titles III or V of this article, no substance in schedules II, III, IV, or V may be prescribed  for  or  dispensed  or
+  1. Except as provided in titles III or V of this article, no substance in  schedules  II,  III,  IV, or V may be prescribed for or dispensed or administered to [an addict] A PERSON  WITH  SUBSTANCE  USE  DISORDER  or habitual user.
- A. 896--A  3

- administered  to  [an  addict]  A  PERSON WITH SUBSTANCE USE DISORDER or habitual user.
   §  7.
 The title heading of title V of article 33 of the public health law, as added by chapter 878 of the laws of 1972, is amended to read  as